Difference between Linux distributions

 Most popular Linux distributions

-The following section lists and describes some most popular Linux distributions along with their features and target audiences.
+The following section lists and describes popular Linux distributions along with their features and target audiences.

 Red Hat Enterprise Linux